momin-riyadh/learn-frontend/development/README-template.md

-# Frontend Mentor - Minimalist portfolio website solution
+# Frontend Mentor - Art gallery website solution

-This is a solution to the [Minimalist portfolio website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/minimalist-portfolio-website-LMy-ZRyiE).
+This is a solution to the [Art gallery website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/art-gallery-website-yVdrZlxyA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents